-Working abroad sounds like an adventure to many people.
-However, job search in Slovakia requires more than just the obvious Slovakia CV writing and translation, it requires thorough preparation.
-You will experience problems that probably did not even come to your mind when you made a decision to find Slovakia jobs.
+Work abroad sounds like an adventure to many people.
+However, work in Slovakia requires more than just the obvious Slovakia CV with Slovakia cover letter writing and translation, it requires thorough preparation.
+You will experience problems that probably did not even come to your mind when you made a decision to find jobs in Slovakia.

 Time: GMT + 1 (GMT + 2 from last Sunday in March to last Sunday in October)